Microsoft Teams Development Overview

 - Teams Development Introduction

-- Creating Microsoft Teams Apps with Node and .NET
+- Creating Microsoft Teams Apps with Node.js and .NET

-- Microsoft Teams Toolkit for Visual Studio Code
+- Using the Microsoft Teams Toolkit for Visual Studio Code

 - App elements: Tabs, Bots, Connectors, Messaging Extensions

 Creating embedded Experiences with Tabs

 Tabs are Teams-aware webpages embedded in Microsoft Teams.

-They are simple iframes that point to domains declared in the app manifest and can be
+These are iframes that point to domains declared in the app manifest and can be

-added as part of a channel inside a team, a group chat, or as a personal app for an individual user.
+added as part of a channel inside a team, a group chat, a meeting or as a personal app for an individual user.

 - Channel/Group/Meeting tabs vs Personal Tabs